PURPOSES FOR HANDLING PERSONAL INFORMATION

 We will respond to all requests to correct personal information.
 We are not obliged to correct any of your personal information if we do not agree that it requires correction and we may refuse to do so.
 If we refuse, we will provide you with a written notice explaining the basis for our refusal.

-Our website utilises “cookies”, which are pieces of data that are stored on your hard drive containing details about your use of our website.
-Use of a cookie does not provide us with information about you that can be used to identify you, rather, they anonymously track usage of our website, so that we can enhance users’ experience of our website.
+Our website uses “cookies”, which are pieces of data that are stored on your hard drive containing details about your use of our website.
+Cookies do not provide us with information about you that can be used to identify you, rather, they anonymously track usage of our website, so that we can enhance users’ experience of our website.
 You may elect to reject cookies and still use our website, however in doing so, you may be unable to access certain pages.

 We also use IP addresses to analyse trends, administer our website, track use movements on our website, and gather broad demographic data for aggregate use, which we may share with our partners and advertisers.
-We note that IP addresses are not linked to any information that could identify you.
+IP addresses are not linked to any information that could identify you.

 We may use the personal information that we hold about you, including your contact details, to provide you with information about activities and events that may be of interest to you, or to seek your support for our activities.
 You may opt out of receiving all or certain types of marketing information from us at any time by contacting us on the details provided below.